-Click here for a list of document types that must be submitted to the Commissioner of State Taxation for an assessment of stamp duty.
-These documents must be submitted with a completed Opinion Form and supporting documentation as described in the Stamp Duty Document Guide (Opinions).
+Some document types must be submitted to the Commissioner of State Taxation for an assessment of stamp duty.
+These documents can be submitted on RevenueSA Online, along with supporting documentation as described in the Stamp Duty Document Guide (Opinions)

 Further information is available via the links below:

 The Residential Property Buyer Tool will provide you with information on state revenue obligations that you may need to pay, and exemptions and/or grants you may be entitled to receive.